Supreme Court of Iran: The Chief of the Supreme Court

 The chief of the Supreme Court is nominated by the head of the judiciary for a period of five years in consultation with the judges of the Supreme Court.
 The chief of the Supreme Court must be mujtahid, even-handed and well-versed in judicial matters.

-Currently Ahmad Mortazavi Moghadam presides the Supreme Court of Iran.
+Currently Mohammad Jafar Montazeri presides over the Supreme Court of Iran.

 Duties

 The General Board of the Supreme Court classifies matters given their nature (juridical, criminal, or issuing a vote of Judicial Precedent) into: